cl8au/microbatcher/README.md

 ### Test coverage

 You can run `make cov-html` to generate the html version of code coverage and `open cover.html` in order to browse the details.
 I have also committed the cover.html just to show the coverage.
 Please ignore `playground` folder since this is just for manual tests locally.

+### Playground

+You can find [playground](https://github.com/cl8au/microbatcher/blob/e468f6231807020f4d6aab7aed9a307886137ee7/playground/main.go) which does some manual tests apart from test coverage.